davoo233/h-DNS-Changer/README.md

 ALL IN ONE DNS CHANGER for GAMES

-h/ DNS Changer v1.11 only available for Windows 11/10 ( Not available for Android or ios ).✨
+h/ DNS Changer v1.999 Now available for Windows 11/10 ( Not available for Android or ios ).✨

 Fully portable with Highest security 👌